 A close friend of mine shared that she learnt a lesson in being undignified the day she birthed her kids.
 There is nothing quite like the raw abandonment a mother feels, as she births her child.
 At that moment, you literally don’t care who sees your what.

-Your well thought out brazillian wax and tanned calf muscles are unimportant, as you thrust your legs up, on either side, to pretty much whoever wants to hold them, so that you can get the kid out asap.
+Well thought out Brazilian waxes and tanned calf muscles are unimportant, as you thrust your legs up, on either side, to pretty much whoever wants to hold them, so that you can get the kid out asap.
 Your pretty Woolies bra and face beat really not that impressive, as you clutch your newborn tightly while they latch onto your raw nipple, drawing blood.

 Those first few days of motherhood strips you and you become someone else – well, still you, I guess, but like, the undiluted version.
 You’re overly aware of your body and your child’s needs and, honestly, making sure that both are okay becomes the primary concern.
 All the other frills and bows are just… well, froth.
 You know, froth: the top part of a cup of really good coffee that gives it that pretty aesthetic but doesn’t determine how great the java is.